-What I found is that it was very important that I did not compare our vacation to the best vacations I had when I was single and then when Jarod and I were married and traveling together as a couple.
+What I found is that it was very important that I did not compare our vacation to the best vacations I had when I was single or without kids.
 Instead, I compare vacation to normal life, just the way I did when I traveled before kids.
 Before kids, vacation meant that I was getting away from my usual life, not having as much work and as many responsibilities, and getting to see and do things that I wouldn’t normally get to see and do.
 Vacation with kids is just the same if I look at it this way.
 I’m getting away from home, seeing and doing things I don’t normally get to do, and I am free from many of my usual responsibilities.
 To do this, however, I did have to plan ahead a bit.

 First, I made sure that I got all my work done ahead of time so that I would not have to sneak in any work while on vacation.
 Because I am a work at home mom, the way life usually works is that I tend to my children’s needs during the weekdays and do work after they are in bed or when my husband is home to help on the weekends.
 I am always thinking of ways to fit in the work and make sure I get everything done and done well.
 Not having any work to do allowed me to enjoy all my evenings and weekends.
 I got to stay up late and just read a book if I wanted, and the internet was just for fun.
 I love what I do for work, but it was nice to remove that responsibility completely for the time we were away.
 I got to focus on my family and on myself.